American porn actor who defends Palestinian interests goes to Iran on trip unrecognized by Tehran - ExBulletin

 American porn actor who defends Palestinian interests goes to Iran on trip unrecognized by Tehran

-Whitney Wright's visit as Iran imprisons Narges Mohammadi, Nobel Peace Prize laureate and women's rights activist has sparked strong criticism of the country's repression of women since the death in police custody of Mahsa Amini in 2022 and the national protests it sparked.
+Whitney Wright's visit as Iran imprisons Nobel Peace Prize winner and women's rights activist Narges Mohammadi has sparked sharp criticism of the country's crackdown on women since the death in police custody of Mahsa Amini in 2022 and the national protests she sparked.

 Wright filmed herself throughout Tehran despite her work in pornography which theoretically exposes her to criminal charges punishable by death.

 Iranian students supporting Ayatollah Ruhollah Khomeini invaded the complex after the 1979 Islamic Revolution.
 Embassy staff members taken hostage were detained for 444 days.
-A direct line can be drawn between this crisis and tensions between Iran and the United States today.
+A direct line can be drawn between this crisis and the current tensions between Iran and the United States.

-I'm sharing museum exhibits that are never seen,” Wright wrote on Instagram.
-“This is not an endorsement of the government.
+“I share museum exhibits that are never seen,” Wright wrote on Instagram.
+“This is not an endorsement of the government.”

 Wright has previously shared pro-Palestinian information online, including materials supporting armed activism against Israel.